 However, if the cyst is cancerous or a malignant adenocarcinoma, veterinary oncologists may start your dog with chemotherapy, radiation, and surgery.

-According to PetPlan, the average cost of unexpected veterinary care for dogs and cats is between $800 and $1,500.
-The average cost of removing a sebaceous cyst can vary from $75 to $250, but the price can increase if there are multiple cysts, according to Wag Walking.
+The average cost of unexpected veterinary care for dogs and cats is between $800 and $1,500.
+The average cost of removing a sebaceous cyst can vary from $75 to $250, but the price can increase if there are multiple cysts.
 The site also reports that the cost of a less invasive biopsy can cost between $400 to $800, while more invasive biopsies can cost up to $2,500.

 👉 Never try to pop your dog’s cysts at home.
 This could cause skin infections or inflammation.